December 29, 2020

 Things like WiFi shouldn’t be taken lightly in your smart home, as not having a well connected network will cause many headaches later.
 Make sure devices are all within a safe range of each other to avoid spreading your network too thin and having network outages.
 It’s an easy thing to overlook, but a well meshed network with equipment that matches the speeds you’re paying for will be well worth the time and effort.

 A lighting system that wakes up with you and can be remotely controlled can not only save you money on electric bills, but make your day flow much more smoothly.
-It’s simple to add in some switches and app controlled devices such as Lutron keypads, along with a Savant system.
+It’s simple to add in some switches and app controlled devices such Lutron Caseta switches and dimmers or more advanced systems such as Lutron Radio Ra2 or HomeWorks keypads, along with a Savant system.
 While not always the cheapest option, it’ll make up for itself in cost with efficiency.

 While feeling like having a camera system in general is a great deterrent to crime and theft, things don’t always go that way.
 It’s very common for systems to malfunction and have data loss when they’re purchased with frugality in mind.
 Make sure you invest in equipment that can store plenty of data in case you need to take something to the police.
 The NVR device that records camera footage is equally as important, as without it you cannot save any data from your cameras.
 Whether you have a physical device, or use a cloud storage system, make sure either is reliable.
 There’s nothing worse than reviewing your camera footage and finding out that its been corrupted or erased because you purchased a bundle deal.